Online Resources

 Unexpected Loss & Trauma

-Helping Others - The support of family and friends is critical when someone is coming to terms with a traumatic event.
+Phoenix Australia - The support of family and friends is critical when someone is coming to terms with a traumatic event.
 There is a lot you can do to help the person who has been affected.
 It can be challenging to see someone you care about struggling with the distress caused by a traumatic event.
 You may find yourself worrying about their wellbeing and feel helpless when confronted by their emotional reactions to the event.
 People who experience ongoing difficulties following a traumatic experience may seem ‘shut down’ or distant, and you may feel ‘shut out’ by them.

 Phoenix Australia